Richard Jay-Alexander: Early life and career

 Richard is one of five children, born to a mother from Havana, Cuba and a father who was Spanish-American.
 The name change came as a result of someone else having the same name and the unions not allowing multiples.

 Jay-Alexander began his Broadway career in 1977 as a production assistant on the Broadway revival of Porgy and Bess, produced by Sherwin M. Goldman and the Houston Grand Opera.
 He also served as a production assistant on the pre-Broadway try out of Nefertiti which starred Andrea Marcovicci and directed by Jack O'Brien.

-As a director, writer, and producer his career has taken him around the globe as far away as Alaska and Singapore and from London's Royal Albert Hall and Royal Festival Hall to Carnegie Hall, The Sydney Opera House, The Village Vanguard, Feinstein's/54 Below in New York City, Laxness Arena-Cologne, Germany, The Metropolitan Opera House, The Hollywood Bowl, Joe's Pub at The Public Theatre, Brooklyn's Barclays Center, Bloomfield Stadium in Tel Aviv, London's O2 Arena, O2 World Berlin, and just about every other legitimate theatre, nightclub and cabaret in between.
+As a director, writer, and producer, his career has taken him around the globe, to places such as Alaska, Singapore, and theatres such as London's Royal Albert Hall and Royal Festival Hall, Carnegie Hall, The Sydney Opera House, The Village Vanguard, Feinstein's/54 Below in New York City, Laxness Arena-Cologne, Germany, The Metropolitan Opera House, The Hollywood Bowl, Joe's Pub at The Public Theatre, Brooklyn's Barclays Center, Bloomfield Stadium in Tel Aviv, London's O2 Arena, O2 World Berlin, and many others.

 Jay-Alexander has also contributed lyrics to projects for Disney Records.
 He is an occasional contributor to Broadwayworld.com where he is particularly known for a series called "All Eyes On," interviewing legends like Angela Lansbury, Josh Groban, Sir Ian McKellen, Rose Marie, Bob Avian, Ann-Margret, and Barry Manilow about his Broadway-bound Harmony.
 He has also authored liner notes for reissues of musicals such as the original, Jacques Brel is Alive and Well and Living in Paris, and four titles from the Stephen Sondheim Columbia Masterworks/Sony canon: Merrily We Roll Along, Into The Woods, Sweeney Todd: The Demon Barber of Fleet Street, and Sunday In The Park With George, giving them context all these years later as to their place in history and with 20-20 hindsight.

 A self proclaimed Bravoholic, Jay-Alexander has made appearances on Luann & Sonja: Welcome to Crappie Lake, The Real Housewives of New York City, and accidentally appeared on The Real Housewives of Miami.
 He has also twice appeared as a bartender on Watch What Happens Live!
 As an extension of the reality world, he was asked to be a guest with Bethenny Frankel and Kevin O'Leary on CNBC Money Court as a consultant, regarding Broadway.